-The Housing Office provides an off-campus information service.
+The Office of Residential Life provides an off-campus information service.
 You should begin your search for off-campus housing in March/April.
 This will provide you with enough time to identify the various accommodations available.

 The Housing Office also maintains a comprehensive guidebook of off-campus options.

 Jefferson affiliates interested in off-campus accommodations can request information by contacting the Alternative Housing Coordinator at 215-955-6479.

 SEPTA | 215-580-7800